 On-Campus Safety and Security

-Faculty, staff and students are expected to promptly report any safety and security maintenance issues when discovered.
+Faculty, staff and students are expected to report any safety and security maintenance issues when discovered promptly.
 These requests receive priority over non-safety and non-emergency work orders.

 Timely Warnings of Crime

-SLU-Madrid sends Timely Warnings via the slu.edu email to notify the campus community about serious crimes against people that occur on campus, where it is determined that the incident may pose an ongoing threat to members of the community.
+SLU-Madrid sends Timely Warnings via the slu.edu email to notify the campus community about serious crimes against people that occur on campus, where it is determined that the incident may pose an ongoing threat to community members.

-The Timely Warnings notice will include information to promote safety and aid in the prevention of similar crimes.
+The Timely Warnings notice will include information to promote safety and aid in preventing similar crimes.

 Updates to the SLU-Madrid community about any particular case resulting in a Timely Warning will be distributed via email and may be posted on the SLU-Madrid website or announced in the SLU-Madrid Campus Life weekly newsletter.

 Off-Campus Safety: Madrid

-Note: Public demonstrations and protest marches (manifestaciones) are part of the political and cultural life in Madrid; citizens are exercising their right to assemble to express concern over economic, social and political challenges.
+Note: Public demonstrations and protest marches (manifestaciones) are part of Madrid's political and cultural life; citizens are exercising their right to assemble to express concern over economic, social and political challenges.
 While demonstrations are intended to be peaceful, on some occasions, pockets of violence break out.
 Thus, the U.S. Embassy provides information related to the dates, times and locations of these demonstrations.
-Students should to avoid these demonstrations or remain cautious if they need to visit a neighborhood where one is scheduled to occur.
+Students should avoid these demonstrations or remain cautious if they need to visit a neighborhood where one is scheduled to occur.

 Off-Campus Safety: In Case of Emergency When Traveling